Treatments

 Soluble guanylate cyclase stimulators

-Riociguat is another medication that acts on the nitric oxide pathway (similar to PDE5I) to help patients with pulmonary hypertension feel better (fewer symptoms), do more (improved exercise ability) and slow down disease progression.
+Riociguat (Adempas) is another medication that acts on the nitric oxide pathway (similar to PDE5I) to help patients with PAH and CTEPH feel better (fewer symptoms), do more (improved exercise ability) and slow down disease progression.

 Riociguat is an oral guanylate cyclase inhibitor that works by increasing the activity of nitric oxide in the blood vessels of the lungs.
 Nitric oxide is normally produced by the lining of the blood vessels of the lung and causes the blood vessels to relax and prevents thickening.
-In pulmonary hypertension, nitric oxide levels are reduced, leading to narrowing and thickening of the vessels and increased pressure.
-Riociguat helps to restore normal effects of nitric oxide, thereby allowing pulmonary vessels to relax and reducing the pressure.
+In PH, nitric oxide levels are reduced, leading to narrowing and thickening of the vessels and increased pressure.
+Riociguat helps to restore the action of nitric oxide, thereby allowing pulmonary vessels to relax and reducing the pressure.

 In rare instances, serious bleeding may occur.

 Riociguat is known to be teratogenic which means this medication can cause harm to an unborn baby.
 Pregnancy must be avoided when taking riociguat.
-If you are a female in the reproductive age group, you will be required to use two forms of contraception and complete take monthly pregnancy tests to continue this medication safely.
-If you would become pregnant while taking riociguat, you should call your PH team as soon as possible for guidance and care.
+If you are a female in the reproductive age group, you will be required to use two forms of contraception and complete monthly pregnancy tests.
+If you become pregnant while taking riociguat, you should call your PH team as soon as possible for guidance and care.

 Prostacyclin Analogs and Receptor Agonists

-Prostacyclin analogs (epoprostenol, treprostinil, iloprost) or prostacyclin receptor agonists (selexipag) are medications approved to treat patients with pulmonary hypertension to help them feel better (fewer symptoms), do more (improved exercise ability) and slow down disease progression.
-Prostacyclin infusion therapy is often used in patients with significant symptoms due to PH.
+Prostacyclin analogs (epoprostenol, treprostinil, iloprost) or prostacyclin receptor agonists (selexipag) are medications approved to treat patients with PAH to help them feel better (fewer symptoms), do more (improved exercise ability) and slow disease progression.
+Prostacyclin infusion therapy is often used in patients with severe symptoms or high risk PH.

-Epoprostenol was the first prostacyclin to be approved for use in pulmonary arterial hypertension.
+Epoprostenol was the first prostacyclin to be approved for use in PAH.
 It acts through the prostacyclin pathway causing the blood vessels of the lungs to relax and prevents thickening.
-It is usually produced by the lining of the blood vessels of the lungs; however, these levels are reduced in pulmonary arterial hypertension.
+It is usually produced by the lining of the blood vessels of the lungs; however, these levels are reduced in PAH.

 Given the short duration of action of epoprostenol, delivery via continuous IV infusion is necessary.
-Patients will need a long-term intravenous (IV) catheter connected to a battery powered medication pump which ensures a continuous flow of medication.
-Patients will need to be comfortable with self-administration and have a reliable home support environment.
+Patients require a long-term intravenous (IV) catheter connected to a battery powered medication pump which ensures a continuous flow of medication.
+Patients need to be comfortable with self-administration and have a reliable home support environment.

-Of note, the original formulation of epoprostenol is not stable at room temperature and needs refrigeration while stored and ice packs while being infused.
+Of note, the original formulation of epoprostenol is not stable at room temperature and requires refrigeration while stored and ice packs while being infused.
 Epoprostenol is available as a generic formulation.
-Other formulations of epoprostenol such Flolan and Veletri (which is stable at room temperature) are now also available.
+Other formulations of epoprostenol such as Flolan and Veletri (which is stable at room temperature and does not require ice packs) are now also available.

-Jaw pain, headache, nausea, vomiting, diarrhea, and flushing are some of the commonly seen side effects.
-These are usually most pronounced when it is first started, or the dose is increased and usually become milder as the body gets used to this medication.
+Jaw pain/discomfort, headache, nausea, vomiting, diarrhea, and flushing are some of the commonly seen side effects.
+These are usually most pronounced when it is first started or as the dose is increased.
+Typically, these side-effects become more mild as the body gets used to this medication.

 Having an intravenous catheter can be associated with certain complications like clots in the catheter (catheter thrombosis) or infection of the catheter site.
-It is important to keep your catheter site clean and update your PH Team if you develop any signs of systemic infection like fever or chills.
+It is important to keep your catheter site clean and immediately notify your PH team if you develop any signs of infection such as fever, chills, or redness and or drainage around the catheter site

 Of note, treprostinil has a longer duration of action compared to epoprostenol, with a half-life of 3-4 hours.